 When to File Application by Examination

-Complete the application only if you wish to take the NCLEX examination and your home state of residence is either Delaware or a non-compact state.
+Complete the application only if you wish to take the NCLEX examination and your home state of residence is either Delaware or a state that is not an Enhanced Nurse Licensure Compact (eNLC) state.

 - Your home state of residence (also called the primary state of residence) is your declared fixed, permanent and principal home for legal purposes.
-If your home state of residence is one of the following compact states, you must apply for licensure by examination in your home state, not in Delaware:
+If your home state of residence is another eNLC state, you must apply for licensure by examination in your home state, not in Delaware:

 - If you hold a current, active Nursing license of the same type in another state, U.S. territory or District of Columbia and you have never held a Delaware Nursing license of the same type, complete the Application for Licensure by Endorsement.